Dark Matter in a Singlet Extended Inert Higgs Doublet Model: Perturbativity and Vacuum Stability at High Scale

 \section{Perturbativity and Vacuum Stability at High Scale}

 This model involves many more interactions than the SM and the IDM, and this will induce many contributions to the quantum corrections of the quartic couplings.
 This ensures that the perturbativity and vacuum stability conditions are different from the SM and IDM cases, and hence, this point needs to be investigated.
 The constraints that arise from vacuum stability, and that the couplings at higher scales remain perturbative, can be determined by the renormalisation group equation (RGE) of the gauge, Yukawa and quartic couplings.
-By neglecting all the Yukawa couplings, except for $y_{t}$ in what follows, we will use the $\beta$ functions at one- and two-loop level (as listed in Appendix~\ref{eq:RGE}) to check whether the conditions for the vacuum stability, perturbativity and unitarity are fulfilled at higher scales, such as $\Lambda=10^3\,\textrm{TeV},\,10^5\,\textrm{TeV},\,10^7\,\textrm{TeV}$.
-These $\beta$-functions are estimated using the module $\mathsf{CalcRGEs}$ of SARAH~\cite{Staub:2013tta}.
+By neglecting all the Yukawa couplings, except for $y_{t} $ in what follows, we will use the $\beta $ functions at one- and two-loop level (as listed in Appendix~\ref{eq:RGE}) to check whether the conditions for the vacuum stability, perturbativity and unitarity are fulfilled at higher scales, such as $\Lambda=10^3\,\textrm{TeV},\,10^5\,\textrm{TeV},\,10^7\,\textrm{TeV} $.
+These $\beta $-functions are estimated using the module $\mathsf{CalcRGEs} $ of SARAH~\cite{Staub:2013tta}.

-We consider the 20k BPs used in Fig.~\ref{constraints}, estimating the running of the couplings at higher scales, and then show in Fig.~\ref{1000TeV} only the BPs that are in agreement with the perturbativity and the vacuum stability conditions at $\Lambda=10^3~\textrm{TeV}$.
-For instance, among the 20k PBs shown, these conditions on the couplings estimated at $\Lambda=10^3~\textrm{TeV}$ using one-loop (two-loop) $\beta$-functions, lead to only 1296 (1911) viable points as shown in Fig.~\ref{1000TeV}.
+We consider the 20k BPs used in Fig.~\ref{constraints}, estimating the running of the couplings at higher scales, and then show in Fig.~\ref{1000TeV} only the BPs that are in agreement with the perturbativity and the vacuum stability conditions at $\Lambda=10^3~\textrm{TeV} $.
+For instance, among the 20k PBs shown, these conditions on the couplings estimated at $\Lambda=10^3~\textrm{TeV} $ using one-loop (two-loop) $\beta $-functions, lead to only 1296 (1911) viable points as shown in Fig.~\ref{1000TeV}.
+Similar analysis in~\cite{Plascencia:2015xwa}, where they studied the high scale validity of the CSI IDM for $m_H>500 $ \textrm{GeV} up to one loop level, found fewer points survive to the Planck scale as we observe in our RGEs running up to one loop level.
+However, once the two loop level comes into play, we find that the regions in the parameter space which are viable up to the Planck scale are significantly enhanced in the scalar IDM case presented here.

-In Fig.~\ref{LamW}, we show the quartic couplings enhancement at $\Lambda=10^3\,\textrm{TeV},\,10^5\,\textrm{TeV},\,10^7\,\textrm{TeV}$ using two-loop RGEs.
+In Fig.~\ref{LamW}, we show the quartic couplings enhancement at $\Lambda=10^3\,\textrm{TeV},\,10^5\,\textrm{TeV},\,10^7\,\textrm{TeV} $ using two-loop RGEs.
 Indeed, only BPs that are in agreement with the perturbativity and the vacuum stability are considered.
-These conditions allow only 1911, 640 and 328 BPs at the scales $\Lambda=10^3\,\textrm{TeV},\,10^5\,\textrm{TeV},\,10^7\,\textrm{TeV}$, respectively.
-The evolution of the couplings $\lambda_{1,2}$ and $\omega_{1,2}$ at these scales are given in Fig.~\ref{LamW}.
+These conditions allow only 1911, 640 and 328 BPs at the scales $\Lambda=10^3\,\textrm{TeV},\,10^5\,\textrm{TeV},\,10^7\,\textrm{TeV} $, respectively.
+The evolution of the couplings $\lambda_{1,2} $ and $\omega_{1,2} $ at these scales are given in Fig.~\ref{LamW}.

 The enhancement or the reduction of the value of quartic couplings can be significant according to the considered BPs, therefore a lot of BPs have been excluded at high scale from the scan by including these RGE/stability considerations.